JOHN BRANCA and RANDY JACKSON. Two advisors, two outcomes for Michael Jackson’s finances

 10. RANDY JACKSON

-A couple of days prior to the news about the settlement information about Michael being extremely angry with his brother Randy appeared in the NYDaily News:
+A couple of days prior to the news about that settlement, information about Michael being extremely angry with his brother Randy appeared in the NYDaily News:

 World of Jax & robbers